Eclipse-SDV-Hackathon-BCX/hackchallenge-simulation/README.md

 So one can use both methods to get data for other applications which are then controlled and influenced by the simulation.

+Part of this approach is to consume the vehicle specific data in your application from the [Kuksa.val Data Broker](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker) which abstracts the specifics of the vehicle internal data sources and sinks by using the data model of the [Vehicle Signal Specification (VSS)](https://covesa.github.io/vehicle_signal_specification/).

-The [Velocitas project](https://eclipse-velocitas.github.io/velocitas-docs/) enables the development of Vehicle specific apps and by  integrating with [Chariott project](https://github.com/eclipse/chariott),a modern application programming model built on [Rust](https://www.rust-lang.org/) exposes a gRPC service that provides a common interface for interacting with applications and vehicle hardware, enabling application lifecycle management between applications and the vehicle.
+The [Velocitas project](https://eclipse-velocitas.github.io/velocitas-docs/) enables the development of Vehicle specific apps.
+By integrating with the [Chariott project](https://github.com/eclipse/chariott), a modern application programming model built on [Rust](https://www.rust-lang.org/), it exposes a gRPC service that provides a common interface for interacting with applications and vehicle hardware, enabling application lifecycle management between applications and the vehicle.

-The [Dog Mode Application](https://github.com/eclipse/chariott/blob/main/examples/applications/README.md) is an example of such an in-vehicle application.
+The [Dog Mode Application](https://github.com/eclipse/chariott/blob/main/examples/applications/README.md) is an example of such an in-vehicle application built with Chariott.

-Part of this approach is to consume the vehicle specific data from the [Kuksa.val Data Broker](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker) which abstracts the specifics of the vehicle internal data sources and sinks by using the data model of the [Vehicle Signal Specification (VSS)](https://covesa.github.io/vehicle_signal_specification/).

 One benefit of using the same data model in the Velocitas-App for consuming vehicle specific data is that one can easily port the application from the simulation environment to a vehicle which provides data in the same format.

 So to realize a use case by writing a Velocitas/Chariott Application, you need to find a way to consume the data from the Carla and/or AirSim simulation, convert it to VSS, and then write it into the Kuksa Data Broker from which the Velocitas/Chariott Application can then consume and use.

+## interacting with Kuksa.val

+As mentioned above the Kuksa.val project provides artifacts for handling and storing in-vehicle data based on the COVESA VSS specification.
+The idea is to abstract the specifics of the deeply-embedded part within a vehicle for other applications which consume the data from Kuksa.val.
+To enable this, one needs so-called ["Feeders"](https://github.com/eclipse/kuksa.val.feeders) which convert the data from the embedded systems (e.g., CAN or SOME/IP) to VSS, write it into the Kuksa.val data broker, and vice-versa.

+Part of this challenge is to write a custom feeder for transfering data being relevant for your application between the simulation and the Kuksa.val data broker.
+One can access the data broker through a [gRPC API](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker#test-the-broker---run-clientcli) which allows to [subscribe with specific queries](https://github.com/eclipse/kuksa.val/blob/master/kuksa_databroker/doc/QUERY.md).

+Note, that an alternative approach achiving a similar goal would be to use the Kuksa.val server.
+However, for the remainder of this hack challenge we focus on the Kuksa.val data broker since it is part of the default Velocitas Dev-Container.

 ## This README will self-destruct in five seconds.
 Good luck.